kunalraj01/Defenders/README.md

              continue

         # this will exit and terminate the program
-        elif "bye" in query or "jarvis bye" in query or " talk u later " in query or "offline" in query: speak("Bye  !  sir ")
+        elif "bye" in query or "eva bye" in query or " talk u later " in query or "offline" in query: speak("Bye  !  sir ")
              exit()

-        elif "tell me your name" in query: speak("I am Jarvis.
+        elif "tell me your name" in query: speak("I am eva.
 Your deskstop Assistant")

         elif "who made you" in query or "who create you" in query or "who is your father" in query: speak("in short i call him KR, DO YOU WANT TO KNOW, how is?
 FIND YOUR SELF! ha ha ha  !!!")

-        elif "hello jarvis" in query or "hello" in query or "namaste" in query or "hye" in query or "hii" in query : speak("hello sir !")
+        elif "hello eva" in query or "hello" in query or "namaste" in query or "hye" in query or "hii" in query : speak("hello sir !")
              print("kunal sir")

-        elif "good moring jarvis" in query or " good morning" in query : speak ("good morning sir !")
+        elif "good moring eva" in query or " good morning" in query : speak ("good morning sir !")

-        elif "good evening jarvis" in query or "good evening" in query: speak("good evening sir !")
+        elif "good evening eva" in query or "good evening" in query: speak("good evening sir !")

-        elif " good afternoon jarvis" in query or " good afternoon" in query: speak (" good afternoon sir !")
+        elif " good afternoon eva" in query or " good afternoon" in query: speak (" good afternoon sir !")

-        elif "good night jarvis" in query or "good night" in query: speak("good night sir , have a good sleep dude !") exit()
+        elif "good night eva" in query or "good night" in query: speak("good night sir , have a good sleep dude !") exit()